 “I felt like my arm was asleep,” says Tara Robinson, a school counselor, who, incredibly, survived three heart attacks in one week at the age of 40.
 For the first two, the feeling would emerge for a couple of minutes and then go away.
-By the time she arrived at the hospital, the symptoms were gone and she was sent back home without treatment.
+By the time she arrived at the hospital after the third—when the sensations were more intense and persistent—the symptoms were gone and she was sent back home without treatment.
 “I thought maybe I was working out too hard at the gym or I slept on my arm wrong,” she says.
-By the time the third heart attack struck, that feeling was much more intense and persistent—and impossible to ignore.

-Another heart attack survivor, Lilly Rocha, described her arm as feeling “sore.”
-In fact, she felt general soreness in her entire upper left side, along with her jaw and chest.
-At the time, she was 37 and a corporate vice president who organized international events; she’d jet-set from country to country on a regular basis—so she attributed the soreness to the stress of travel.
+Another heart attack survivor, Lilly Rocha, described general soreness in her entire upper left side, in her arm along with her jaw and chest.
+Rocha was traveling a lot for her career and regularly flying internationally, so she attributed the soreness to the stress of travel.
 It wasn’t until a co-worker (who had himself experienced a heart attack) insisted on taking her to a hospital did she realize the shocking truth: She’d just had a heart attack.
-Learn about the one type of stress that can literally give you a heart attack.

 A really sore jaw

 Along with arm issues, fatigue, and shortness of breath, jaw problems often emerge months before an attack and then intensify during the actual event.
 “It’s like the way your mouth feels after you’ve come home from the dentist and the Novocaine hasn’t quite worn off,” Robinson describes.